 Work doesn’t get much more meaningful than that.

 “When I’m looking for work, my non-negotiable is a company that prioritizes the wellbeing of their staff and the sustainability of their supply chain,” says Matthew, who runs our wholesale program.
 “Coffeebar lives and breathes this through our vertical coffee sourcing, not to mention the employee development happening behind the scenes.
 It’s about Becky (aka Mama Barista) and her education program, and the concept of all of us being ‘hospitalians’.

 “The way employees are expected to treat customers is also the way Coffeebar management staff members are expected to treat employees.
 That sense of community is also lived out through trips to origin, where employees actually get to travel to Guatemala to see where much of our coffee comes from.”

 Those trips to origin are much more than coffee tourism or a feel-good photo op.
 They’re a way that we “connect the dots from farmer to guest”.
 (Yes, that’s another one of the beliefs in the Coffeebar Ethos.)
 No members of the Coffeebar family could be more important to us than the ones who actually grow our coffee.

-David, our Director of Coffee, remembers, “On one of our trips to origin, we were crowded into a dimly lit home in La Suiza (a coffee-growing community in the mountains of Guatemala) with a group of Coffeebar employees.
+David Wilson, our former Director of Coffee, remembers, “On one of our trips to origin, we were crowded into a dimly lit home in La Suiza (a coffee-growing community in the mountains of Guatemala) with a group of Coffeebar employees.